Nepomodz/NepomodzWeb/README.md

 This will create a directory named NepomodzWeb with all the project files.

----
-for mobile

 Step 3: Install Dependencies

-Navigate into the project directory:
+Navigate into the project directory thsi are main!! cd NepomodzWeb

-cd NepomodzWeb

-For Python Projects (If there’s a requirements.txt file):

-If the project uses Python, you’ll likely find a requirements.txt file.
-Run the following command to install the required libraries:

-pip install -r requirements.txt

-For Node.js Projects:

-If the project is built with Node.js, run the following command to install the necessary dependencies:

-npm install

 ---

-Step 4: Run the Script
+Step  Run the Script

-For Python Projects:

-To run the script, use the following command (replace main.py with the actual script name if different):

-python main.py

-For Node.js Projects:

-If the project is built using Node.js, you can run the script with:

-npm start

----
+ server-websitetest.py

+✓✓✓✓✓
-Step 5: Monitor the Output
+ Monitor the Output

 Once the script is running, the terminal will display real-time logs and test results.
-Monitor these outputs to track how well your website is handling the simulated traffic.
+Monitor these outputs to track how well your website for test

 ---

-Step 6: Customize (Optional)

-You can adjust various parameters to suit your testing needs.
-Look for configuration files like config.py, .env, or other similar files to change settings like:

-Target website URL

-Requests per minute (RPM)

-Duration of the test

-Other test-specific parameters